Andrew Jenks: dream/killer

 Jenks premiered his latest feature documentary titled dream/killer at the 2015 Tribeca Film Festival, his most acclaimed film since ROOM 335.
 The New York Times said the film "elicits incredulity, frustration and astonishment...fast-paced and frightening.", the Village Voice calling it a "Must-See Wrongful-Conviction Doc 'dream/killer' Indicts a System.", and Rolling Stone saying, "Fans of Serial and The Jinx, meet your new favorite film."

 While in production, Jenks made head waves in the legal community after filming Ryan Ferguson in prison giving a plea straight to camera.
 After nearly 10 years, Ferguson's conviction was vacated.
 Jenks however indicated, the film is bittersweet, "I wanted to make sure that people knew this was not going to be a happy ending.
 Because it isn't."

 In 2016, Jenks co-created and executive produced the MTV Series, "Unlocking the Truth".
 The docu-series followed Ryan Ferguson as he investigated three cases believed to have resulted in wrongful convictions.
 It is believed that the series led to the release of Kalvin Michael Smith.
 Jenks noted that, "This show starts and ends with Ryan Ferguson.
 He is a natural leader, a guy with zero self-pity for what he has been put through and instead has a unique instinct to wake up every morning and help others."

 Fictional Work

-In 2015, Jenks sold a spec script to ABC Studios, titled "Sam".
-He said after covering the 2012 election for MTV, he believed "education would prove to be America's greatest weakness.
-It will catch up with us.
-And this is coming from me, certainly no genius.
-I haven't even graduated college".
-"Sam" follows a quirky teacher kicked out of several public high schools for eccentric teaching methods, left with one last chance to teach with his best friend at an elite private school in New York City.
+In 2015, Jenks sold a one-hour drama to ABC Studios, titled "Sam" which told the story of a high school teacher, kicked out of several public high schools for eccentric teaching methods, left with one last chance to teach with his best friend at an elite private school in New York City.
 ABC Family developed the script and passed on the project after the pilot stage.

-Jenks sold and developed a half hour comedy titled "The Motivational Speaker" to HBO in 2016.
+Jenks sold and developed a half-hour comedy titled "The Motivational Speaker" to HBO in 2016.
 The project remains in development with HBO and Pretty Matches, the Sarah Jessica Parker production company.